-US President Barack Obama headed to South Africa on Friday to pay homage to his hero Nelson Mandela, who is fighting for his life in hospital.
+US President Barack Obama flies to South Africa on Friday to pay homage to his hero Nelson Mandela, who is fighting for his life in hospital.

 Mandela’s ill health means the two men, who shattered racial boundaries on either side of the Atlantic, will not hold a long-anticipated meeting for the cameras.

-But reflections on Mandela's extraordinary journey from prisoner to president will permeate Obama's three-day stay.
+But reflections on Mandela’s extraordinary journey from prisoner to president are likely to permeate Obama’s three-day stay.

 Mandela, who turns 95 next month, was rushed to hospital three weeks ago with a recurrent lung disease.

 On the eve of Obama’s visit, South Africa’s first black president was said to be in a critical condition, but had stabilised since a scare forced his successor Jacob Zuma to cancel a trip to neighbouring Mozambique.

 “He is much better today,” said Zuma after seeing Mandela on Thursday for the second time in less than 24 hours.